What is Agile Testing?

 Again for, confirmatory testing there are two aspects developer testing and agile acceptance testing.
 Both of them are automated to enable continuous regression testing throughout the lifecycle.
 Confirmatory testing is the agile equivalent of testing to the specification.

 Agile acceptance testing is a combination of traditional functional testing and traditional acceptance testing as the development team, and stakeholders are doing it together.
 While developer testing is a mix of traditional unit testing and traditional service integration testing.
 Developer testing verifies both the application code and the database schema.

 The goal of “Release, End Game” is to deploy your system successfully into production.
 The activities include in this phase are training of end users, support people and operational people.
 Also, it includes marketing of the product release, back-up & restoration, finalization of system and user documentation.

 The final testing stage includes full system testing and acceptance testing.
 In accordance to finish your final testing stage without any obstacles, you should have to test the product more rigorously while it is in construction iterations.
 During the end game, testers will be working on its defect stories.

-After release stage, the product will move to the production stage.
+After the release stage, the product will move to the production stage.

-The agile testing quadrants separates the whole process in four Quadrants and helps to understand how agile testing is performed.
+The agile testing quadrants separate the whole process in four Quadrants and help to understand how agile testing is performed.

 a) Agile Quadrant I – The internal code quality is the main focus in this quadrant, and it consists of test cases which are technology driven and are implemented to support the team, it includes